ietf-wg-asdf/SDF/sdf.md

 composed of lower case ASCII letters and digits, starting with a lower case ASCII letter (i.e., using a pattern of "⁠`[a-z][a-z0-9]*`").

-Given Names are not restricted by the current formal SDF syntax.
+Given Names are not restricted by the formal SDF syntax.
 To enable non-surprising name translations in tools, combinations of ASCII alphanumeric characters and `-` (ASCII hyphen/minus) are preferred, typically employing KebabCase for names constructed out of multiple